Rates, discounts and monetary transactions

 Partners

-Conversion of a limited community or cold exclusion into a full community of property.
+Conversion of a limited community of property or cold exclusion into a general community of property.

 Before entering into marriage.